awmckinley/config/modules/dev.info/README.md

 # Code Analysis & Metrics

-Advanced code analysis tools for gathering metrics, performing semantic analysis, and understanding codebase characteristics.
+Tools for analyzing and understanding codebases.